-EOQ identifies prime SKU candidates for buying in larger multiples, resulting in substantial reductions in handling expenses as well as ordering time.
+EOQ identifies prime SKU candidates for buying in larger multiples, resulting in substantial reductions in handling and put-away expenses as well as ordering time.
 EOQ is synonymous with the term ‘min-max’ and based on criteria specific to your store (e.g. frequency of receipts).
-Upon acceptance, these SKU-level values are updated in your Eagle system under the 1) max stock level and 2) minimum order point fields.
+Upon acceptance, these SKU-level values are updated automatically in your Eagle system under the 1) max stock level and 2) minimum order point fields.

 What criteria does EOQ look at to determine candidates?

-EOQ makes recommendations at the SKU-level based on both global and store specific information.
-To be a candidate, the item must be bought in an order multiple = 1, cost less than $12.00, be under 40 lbs. and 345 cubic inches per each.
-Analyzing your store’s data specifically, the item must have relatively low seasonal sales patterns, be purchased a minimum of four times per year, have a low promotional sales spikes, and a very small probability of creating backstock.
+EOQ makes monthly recommendations at the SKU-level based on both global and store specific data points.
+To be a candidate in the retail analytics dashboard (RAD), the item must be purchased in an order multiple = 1, cost less than $12.00, be under 40 lbs. and less than 345 cubic inches per each.
+Analyzing your store’s data specifically, the item must have relatively low seasonal sales patterns, be purchased a minimum of four times per year, and have a low promotional sales spikes.

 What’s the expected impact to my store?

-A typical Ace store has roughly 430 items that are no-brainer candidates for EOQ.
-Based on extensive studies, these EOQ candidates are put-away 28 times per year.
+A typical Ace store has roughly 430 items that are “no-brainer candidates” for EOQ.
+Based on extensive studies, these EOQ candidates are put-away, on average, 28 times per year.
 Upon accepting the EOQ recommendation, this number drops to roughly six put-aways annually.
-Under the assumption that it takes 30 seconds to put-away an item, you save roughly 80 hours of labor hours per year (22 * 430 * .5), equating to nearly 9,500 annual product put-aways (430*22).
+Under the assumption that it takes 30 seconds to put-away an item, you save near 80 hours of labor hours per year (22 * 430 * .5), equating to about 9,500 annual product put-aways (430*22).

 How much will this cost me in extra inventory?

-On average, the cost to implement EOQ for the recommended items is $4,000 across an average of 430 items.
-This is primarily because EOQ focuses on lower cost RSC products.
-If need be, leverage the Retail Analytics Dashboard’s budgeting tool feature to control expenses further.
+On average, the cost to implement EOQ for the recommended items is $4,000 across roughly 430 items.
+EOQ in the Retail Analytics Dashboard focuses on lower cost RSC products by design, and has a very low probability of creating any backstock.
+If need be, leverage the RAD’s budgeting tool feature to control expenses further.

 Why doesn’t Ace just change the order multiple on these items and be done with it?

 In cases where items are widespread candidates for EOQ across a large number of Ace stores, they then become eligible for Ace’s Artificial Order Multiple (AOM) program.
 EOQ suggestions, on the other hand, focus on criteria and purchase behavior specific to your store that may not have global appeal.
+Your store’s EOQ candidates may look very different from another store’s list.

 I’m in.
 How do I get started?

 Great!
 Start by reviewing the Ace Way of Retailing Practice titled Economic Order Quantity – Setup.
-It’s important to know you must first be on Eagle L31.0 software to start reaping the benefits of lowered labor savings and put-aways.
+It’s important to know you must first be on Eagle L31.0 software (or higher) to start reaping the benefits of lowered labor savings, put-aways, and a healthier in-stock position.

-Why can’t I make changes to the minimum order point, or lessen the unit gap between it and the max stock level in RAD?
+Why can’t I make changes to the minimum order point, or lessen the unit gap between it and the max stock value in RAD?

-The suggested minimum order point (MOP) plays a supporting role to the recommended max stock level value.
-As such, they compliment one another to optimize the shelf quantity amount.
+The suggested minimum order point (MOP) plays a key supporting role to the recommended max stock level.
+As such, they work in parallel to one another to optimize the shelf quantity amount.
 The MOP ensures you have sufficient safety stock levels to meet consumer demand on items traditionally being bought much too frequently.
-That said, the gap between that and the max stock level value must be large enough to make a profitable impact.
+That said, the gap between that and the max stock level value must be large enough to make a profitable, high impact.

 I used to assign max stock levels to items manually in Eagle.
-I also saw complicated instructions on how to conduct mass updates to this field using Network Access.
+I also saw complex, tedious instructions on how to conduct mass updates to this field using Eagle Network Access.
 Does the EOQ program address these issues?